-Causes of Car Accidents
+Common Causes of Kansas City Car Accidents

 Common causes of car accidents include the following:

-- Aggressive driving.
 Being late to your destination or getting frustrated with other drivers can cause aggressive behaviors such as tailgating, running a red light, or weaving in and out of traffic.
 This puts everyone on the road at risk, even when it doesn’t rise to the level of road rage.

 Poorly designed roads can put drivers at risk when tight curves, improper signage, and heavy traffic increase the risk of drivers making errors that could lead to an accident.

-- Construction zones.
 The work going on in construction zones is constantly changing, which means the area is often unpredictable and confusing to navigate.
 Drivers who are speeding or inattentive can easily make mistakes that lead to accidents.

 Reaction times are significantly impaired when someone is fatigued.
 Judgment and problem-solving are also affected.

-- Distracted driving.
 Texting, eating, talking to passengers, or engaging in any activity that takes focus away from the road increases the risk of an accident.

-- Drugged driving.
 Drugged driving includes driving under the influence of illegal street drugs as well as prescription medications known to cause drowsiness or other forms of impairment.

-- Drunk driving.
 Even though 0.08% is the legal blood alcohol content (BAC) limit for adults, impairment that increases the risk of an accident can occur at lower levels.

-- Elderly drivers.
 Older drivers are not inherently unsafe, but they can struggle with vision, motor skills, and cognitive impairments that increase the risk of an accident.

-- Reckless driving.
 Reckless drivers put everyone at risk by not following the rules of the road.
 They are deliberately careless with their own safety as well as the safety of others.

 Exceeding the speed limit or going too fast for weather conditions can make it difficult to stop or otherwise react in time to prevent an accident.

 Drivers often drastically underestimate how much time is needed to stop their vehicle safely.
 A three-second following distance is the minimum safe amount, but you may need a six-second distance when weather conditions are poor.
 Some experts even recommend a 10-second following distance under challenging conditions of any type.

 Driving is an acquired skill, which means teen drivers are more prone to accidents due to their inexperience on the road.

-- Tire blowouts.
 Blowouts can cause drivers to swerve unexpectedly.
 Proper maintenance of your vehicle, including checking the air pressure in your tires regularly, is the best way to reduce the risk of this type of accident.

-- Weather conditions.
 Rain, fog, snow, and ice can create conditions that impede visibility and make it harder to maintain control of your vehicle on the road.
 Teen drivers and elderly drivers may be particularly vulnerable to weather-related accidents.

 Turning the wrong way down a one-way street creates conditions that are ripe for an accident.
 Inattentiveness, inexperience, or unfamiliarity with the area can increase the odds of this type of accident.

-Partially At-Fault Drivers
+Liability for Partially At-Fault Drivers